val3r1o/cos10-config-push/README.md

 Run the Ansible playbook to push the configs (jinja template) into your OS10 node</br>
 The projecy config backup create jinja files automatically.

-ansible-playbook -i inventory pushconfig2.yml

 This example uses the dellos.dellos-copy-config role to push the configuration file into the device</br>
 It creates a hosts file with the switch details and corresponding variables</br>
 It writes a simple playbook that only references the dellos-copy-config role</br>
 By including the role, you automatically get access to all of the tasks to push configuration file</br>

+# How to use

+ansible-playbook -i inventory pushconfig2.yml

+#  NOTES

-# install collections on your ansible control node </br>
+Install collections on your ansible control node </br>
 ansible-galaxy install Dell-Networking.dellos-copy-config </br>

 ref: https://github.com/Dell-Networking/ansible-role-dellos-copy-config